andyudina/card-issuing/README.md

 - Show cardholder balance at specific point in time
 - Show cardholder transactions in specific time range

-For architecture details, installation tips and TODOs
+### For architecture details, installation tips and TODOs:
 ###[Read the docs](/docs/index.md)